godaddy/tartufo/docs/source/examplecleanup.rst

       error: failed to push some refs to 'git@${GITHUBADDRESS}:yourproject/yourrepo.git' (.venv) you@LTDV-you:~/tartufo/yourrepo.git$

-#.
-Only if you get the above error:

-   It might actually be ok, re-run tartufo.
+   If you get the above error; It might actually be ok, re-run tartufo.
 Only if there are results that are not clean continue:

    .. code-block:: console